vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-21-introducing-oneself.md

 1. Use the suggested questions as a guideline to prepare your own introduction on a piece of paper.
 2. Practice reading your introduction aloud in front of a mirror and try to memorize it.
 3. Once you have memorized your introduction, practice speaking in front of the mirror as if you are conversing with another person.

+## Final Words
+In summary, you can use the 5W1H model as well as my suggestions above as a guideline for planning your self-introduction.

+If you are passionate about English but don’t know how to learn English effectively, please refer to the collection of my posts [here](/posts/2023/07/english-workshop/).